mfall33/checkout/README.md

 WHAT NEEDS DONE

---Calling cart on every screen should use some kind of context wrapper for this --Swap any non caching API calls over to AXIOS --Mobile responsiveness
+--Swap any non caching API calls over to AXIOS --Mobile responsiveness
 --Initial load issues with zustand need fixed